black-parrot/black-parrot/docs/platform_guide.md

 that both cached and uncached are physically contiguous on the same DRAM.

 ### Local Address Map
+For a BlackParrots in a multicore, the local address space is sliced among all the tiles as shown below.

 * 0x00_0000_0000 - 0x00_0(nnnN)(D)(A_AAAA)
   * nnnN -> 7 bits = 128 max tiles
   * D -> 4 bits = 16 max devices